Maersk secures fuel for first methanol container ship journey

 By Johannes Birkebaek

-COPENHAGEN, June 12 (Reuters) - Denmark's Maersk MAERSKb.CO said on Monday it has secured fuel for the first container vessel able to run on carbon-neutral methanol on its inaugural journey, from South Korea to Denmark.
+COPENHAGEN, June 12 (Reuters) - Denmark's Maersk MAERSKb.CO said on Monday it has secured fuel for the first container vessel able to run on carbon-neutral methanol for its inaugural journey from South Korea to Denmark.

 "The green methanol market is still in its infancy and frankly we had not expected to be able to secure a maiden voyage on green methanol for this vessel," said Morten Bo Christiansen, Head of Energy Transition at Maersk.